 To complete program and graduation requirements, the student MUST:

-1. Successfully pass by earning a “C” or above in all program courses
+1. Successfully pass by earning a “C” in the course/program

 2. Successfully pass a skills competency check-off

-3. Complete a minimum of 100 successful unaided collections and a minimum of 100 clinical hours in assigned health care facilities
+3. Successfully complete a minimum of 100 successful unaided blood collections and a minimum of 100 clinical hours in assigned health care facilities

 4. Have a minimum cumulative GPA of 2.00 or higher

 Phlebotomy Practicum: Practicum location and clinical setting assignments vary and rotate for each student.
 The Program Director/Instructor will assign practicum location and hours and will attempt to schedule each student in an area near their residence location but this isn’t always possible so students should be prepared to travel within the region for practicum assignments.
-Potential assigned locations for practicum experiences include health care facilities within the south Arkansas region, including El Dorado (MCSA), Magnolia (MRMC and/or Southern Medical Group), Crossett (ACMC), and/or Camden (OCMC).
+Potential assigned locations for practicum experiences include health care facilities within the south Arkansas and/or north Louisiana region, including El Dorado (MCSA), Magnolia (MRMC and/or Southern Medical Group), Crossett (ACMC), Camden (OCMC), Monticello (Drew Memorial Med.
+Ctr.), Springhill, La.
+(Springhill Medical Center), and others.
 Other practicum locations may be added as the need arises and if both parties are agreeable to an affiliation agreement.
 In the event of problems with practicum assignment placement and/or termination of affiliation agreement(s): the student may be assigned to another health care facility that already has a current affiliation agreement with the SouthArk Phlebotomy program (since the college has affiliation agreements with numerous regional facilities) and/or the college will secure an affiliation agreement with a new health care facility as necessary.
 Most, but not all, of the current affiliation agreements include a clause that states that a termination “by either party per a minimum of a 90-day written notice… shall not become effective with respect to students currently enrolled in the program and assigned to clinical rotations at the facility until completion of their assignment in the facility.”

 Service work by students: Students performing the required practicum experiences in health care facilities may not count hours working as an employee at a facility, may not be paid by the facility for practicum hours performed, and may not be considered as staff replacement by the assigned health care facility.
 At NO time is it the responsibility of the student to “work” in an official capacity during practicum hours.
 Students should be under professional supervision at all times.
 This includes health fairs, wellness preventions, blood drives, etc. Any service work outside of the clinical setting is not expected nor a requirement of this program and is completely voluntary.